 3D-tracking (Nikon only)

-Once you’ve focused on your subject using a selected focus point, the focus point automatically changes to track the moving subject across the autofocus points, whether you move the camera to follow your subject or not.
+- The selected point automatically changes to track the moving subject across all autofocus points, whether you move the camera to follow your subject or not

-2 further essential points on autofocusing:
+2 further essential points on autofocusing

 - Back button focus